rpm-software-management/dnf/doc/command_ref.rst

     dnf's obsoletes processing logic.
 For more information see the :ref:`obsoletes <obsoletes_conf_option-label>` option.

-    This option also displays capabilities that the package obsoletes when used togehter with the :ref:`repoquery <repoquery_command-label>` command.
+    This option also displays capabilities that the package obsoletes when used together with the :ref:`repoquery <repoquery_command-label>` command.

     Configuration Option: :ref:`obsoletes <obsoletes_conf_option-label>`